 Proscribed Conduct Procedure

-Any student found to have committed the following types of misconduct is subject to the disciplinary sanctions outlined in the Student Disciplinary Policy and Procedure.
+Any student found to have committed any of the following types of misconduct is subject to the disciplinary sanctions outlined in the Student Disciplinary Policy and Procedure.

 A. ACADEMIC MISCONDUCT

 Knowingly helping, procuring, encouraging or otherwise assisting another person to engage in academic misconduct.

 a.
 Use and/or possession of unauthorized material or technology during an examination, or any other written or oral work submitted for evaluation and/or a grade, such as tape cassettes, notes, tests, calculators, computer programs, cell phones and/or smart phones, or other electronic devices.

 b.
 Obtaining assistance with or answers to an examination or any other written or oral work submitted for evaluation and/or a grade from another person with or without that person's knowledge.

 c.
 Furnishing assistance with or answers to an examination or any other written or oral work submitted for evaluation and/or a grade to another person.